CopernicaMarketingSoftware/http-signatures-php/README.md

 This project allows for creating new signatures and verifying signatures created using same draft.

-If you use a PHP scripts to process webhooks from Copernica, you can use the classes inside this repository to verify these incoming webhook requests.
+All webhook calls from Copernica are signed using the algorithm from this specification.
+If you use a PHP scripts to process webhooks from Copernica, you can therefore use the classes inside this repository to verify these incoming webhook requests.
+But the repository is useful for others as well, if you want to either sign or verify HTTP requests.

-Copernica adds a digital signature to each outgoing webhook call.
-With the classes inside this repository you can automatically check this signature.
-This prevents that your webhook handling script will ever be fed with data that does not come from Copernica.com.

 ## Installation

-Package can be installed via composer cli, executing following line.
+Package can be installed via composer cli, by executing the following command:

 ```
 composer require copernica/webhook-security